freesurfer-rge/slothpu/docs/functional_units.md

 During the PC Update pipeline stage, the Program Counter will increase its value by 2 (wrapping), unless its 'increment enabled' flag is False.

+### Branch (PC BRANCH)

+This instruction unconditionally increments the Program Counter by the value of A bus.
+This happens during the PC Update phase, replacing the usual increment by two.
+Note that if A bus contains a zero, this is effectively a HALT instruction.

+### Branch if zero (PC BRANCHZERO)

+This instruction increments the Program Counter by the value of A bus *if* all lines on B bus are zero.
+If any lines on B bus are non-zero, do a normal PC increment by two.

+### Branch Back (PC BRANCHBACK)

+This instruction unconditionally decrements the Program Counter by the value of A bus.
+This happens during the PC Update phase, replacing the usual increment by two.
+Note that if A bus contains a value of 0 or 2, this is effectively a HALT instruction.

+### Branch Back if zero (PC BRANCHBACKZERO)

+This instruction decrements the Program Counter by the value of A bus *if* all lines on B bus are zero.
+If any lines on B bus are non-zero, do a normal PC increment by two.

 ### Jump (PC JUMP)

 This instruction unconditionally copies the contents of the A and B buses to the Program